omron93/custom-test/README.md

  - `<!--++++-->`  - separate slides.
 Next slide is shown after pressing `Enter` key.

- - `<!--++++KEYS-->`  - separate slides and tells that next question will start response tracking.
+ - `<!--++++KEYS-->`  - separate slides and tells that next question have key logging enabled.
 KEYS is a sequence of characters separated by ','.
 For example with 'a,s,d' framework will accept these three keys as a possible answer to record.
-Then a next slide is shown.

 To get to the next page clickable HTML elements with `buttonNext` class can be used - for example `<button type="button" class="btn btn-default btn-block buttonNext">Next</button>
 `.